Daley Blind: Bayern Munich

 On 5 January 2023, Blind joined Bundesliga club Bayern Munich on a contract until the end of the season.

 Girona

 On 7 July 2023, Blind joined La Liga club Girona on a two-year contract.
 On 12 August 2023, he made his debut for the club in a 1–1 draw against Real Sociedad.
 On 3 January 2024, Blind scored his first goal for Girona in a 4–3 win over Atlético Madrid.
 It was the club's first ever league victory over Atlético and the result ensured that Girona would be equal on points with Real Madrid at the top of the table at the halfway point of the La Liga season.
-On 15 May 2024, Girona announced that Blind had signed received a one-year contract extension, keeping him with the club until June 2026.
+On 15 May 2024, Girona announced that Blind had received a one-year contract extension, keeping him with the club until June 2026.

+Third spell at Ajax

+On 8 July 2026, Blind joined Ajax for a third time, signing a one-year contract.